 Water, plumbing and bathroom fittings

 Repair Category 1

 Notes No significant defects were noted.

-Ongoing checks should be made to plumbing fitments and sealants.
-Failure of seals can result in dampness and decay to adjoining/underlying areas.
+The plumbing and bathroom fittings could be upgraded to personal preference in future.

-Heatin ng and hot water Repair Category 1 Notes We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.
-We assume service records can be made available as appropriate.
+Heating and hot water Repair Category 1 Notes Further upgrading could be considered to personal preference.
+We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

-Draina age
+Draina nge

 Repair Category 1

-Notes No significant defects were noted.
-We assume the septic tank has been registered with SEPA and meets their requirements.
+Notes No significant defects were noted from visual inspection.